F1's one-off Monaco Grand Prix liveries

 The Monaco Grand Prix is one of the season’s most-watched F1 races, a honeypot for sponsors, and with corners slow enough for viewers to spot every logo on the cars.
 So it’s no wonder that it is becoming a magnet for one-off liveries that bring extra attention to backers and teams.

-But it’s not only sponsors who have been responsible for memorable designs: the 2019 Monaco Grand Prix was held just days after the death of Niki Lauda, prompting a poignant tribute to the Mercedes figurehead.
+But it’s not only sponsors who have been responsible for memorable designs: the 2019 Monaco Grand Prix was held just days after the death of Niki Lauda, prompting a moving tribute to the Mercedes figurehead.

 See our pick of the one-off Monaco liveries below.